From Electric Playhouse to AREA15, Las Vegas is re-inventing the party space – for adults

 Since the 1970s, there’s been all-you-can-eat pizza places with arcades and playhouses, from Pizza Hut to Chuck-E-Cheese.
 In the mid-1980s, laser tag entered the arena and remains a staple internationally – often bundled in spaces with other group activities and attractions.
 And then there’s kart racing, ten-pin bowling, paintball – all of the birthday party locations you remember from your youth.

-While it’s no surprise that some things have stayed the same – there’s always a pinball machine that needs to be played after all – with the progression of projection mapping, VR and other gaming technologies, the experiences that have been set up for the “birthday party” has evolved with the times, too.
+While it’s no surprise that some things have stayed the same – there’s always a pinball machine that needs to be played after all – with the progression of projection mapping, VR and other gaming technologies, the experiences that have been set up for the “birthday party” have evolved with the times, too.
 And it just so happens that one of the homes for entertainment geared towards adults – Las Vegas – is serving as a testing ground for the next generation of adult “play”.

 Electric Playhouse

-First on the list is the newest entry on this list, Electric Playhouse at Caesar’s Palace, designed for groups of all ages, but with adults particularly in mind.
+We start with the newest entry on this list, Electric Playhouse at Caesar’s Palace, designed for groups of all ages, but with adults particularly in mind.
 It opened in July.

-For the iconic hotel, the embrace of this space comes 22 years after they closed one of the most innovative immersive family experiences the city had ever seen – Magical Empire.
+For the hotel, the embrace of this space comes 22 years after they closed one of the most innovative immersive family experiences the city had ever seen – Magical Empire.
 While it did pave way for the Coliseum that launched with the iconic residency of Celine Dion, its closure in 2002 did bring to an end that aforementioned 90s push to family-friendly, group play experiences.

 Electric Playhouse is poised to pick up from where it left off, bringing a new generation of families and adults an immersive experience all built around “play”.

 It’s the second location for this new concept, with the first opening in February 2020 in Albuquerque, New Mexico.
-The venue – which is about a third of the size of their initial location (where it also operates as a music venue) – uses the latest projection mapping technology to create unique games they’ve developed as their own IP.
+The venue – which is about a third of the size of their initial location (where it also operates as a music venue) – uses the latest projection mapping technology to create games they’ve developed as their own IP.

 Some are purely interactive – like the floor near the bar, which you can change into different colours and themes that your movement interacts with.